Minimum Wage Increase effective January 1, 2018

-Effective January 1, 2017 the minimum wage in California will increase from $10.00 to $10.50 per hour for employers with 26 of more employees.
-Regional center service providers that are currently paying a wage below the $10.50 per hour may be entitled to an increase.
+Effective January 1, 2018 the minimum wage in California will increase from $10.50 to $11.00 per hour for employers with 26 of more employees and from $10.00 to $10.50 per hour for employers with 25 or less employees.
+Regional center service providers that are currently paying a wage below these amounts may be entitled to an increase.
 Please review the information below to determine the steps necessary to apply for a rate adjustment.
 Any questions can be sent to the firstname.lastname@example.org mailbox.
-Service providers with less than 26 employees will have the minimum wage increase on January 1, 2018.

 Service Providers with a rate set by the Department of Developmental Services (DDS)

 Community Based Day programs (CBDP), In-Home Respite Agencies and Work Activity Programs need to submit information to DDS as indicated on DDS web site shown in the link below titled “CBDP , In- Home Respite and WAP Providers.
 Please note that there is a separate Excel worksheets for CBDP and Work Activity Programs and a separate one of In-Home Respite Agencies.